ccollicutt/spring-cloud-gateway-learning-center/workshop/content/api-gateway-overview.md

 To do that I need to:

-* build business logic
+1. build business logic
-* apply cross cutting concerns
+2. apply cross cutting concerns

-But how?
+But how to easily deal with the second need?
 One way is to use the Spring Cloud Gateway, which is a developer friendly environment.

 ### Why do we need API gateways?